 Before I came across the idea of the Kibbe body typing test, I was used to body shape descriptions such as the ‘hourglass’, ‘apple’ or ‘inverted triangle’ etc.

 Though this was fine at first and it gave me a vague idea of my body, I felt that something was off, and I didn’t realize until later that it was in fact giving me the wrong advice.
 This was true often when wearing shift dresses or low-cut straight skirts, 2 styles which don’t suit me (but should suit rectangle body shapes.)

 The Old System

 What it failed to realize, and what I failed to see too, was that width at face value is hard to pinpoint.
-It’s difficult to see your correct proportions and measurements in the mirror, so this system did not work well for specifics.
+It’s difficult to see your correct proportions and measurements in the mirror, so this system didn’t work well for specifics.

-Not too long ago, I came across a lot of material referring to the Kibbe body typing system.
-I was intrigued, and looked into it since there’s a few steps and details to investigate.
+Not long ago, I came across a lot of material referring to the Kibbe body typing system.
+I was intrigued, and looked into it since there’s a few details to investigate.

 The first area focuses on your bone structure or proportions.
 It questions whether your features make you look your height, look taller or shorter than you are.
 The second part assesses the shapes and structure of your body’s shape, or the fleshy parts so to speak, and the last looks at shapes of your facial features.

-When you come to understand how these features present themselves on you, and how to work with them, it will make so much sense why certain styles of clothing don’t seem to fit.
+When you come to understand how these features present themselves on you, and how to work with them, it will make more sense why certain clothing styles don’t seem to fit.

 There are 13 categories in total, from Yang features to Yin, which are: